 What is the University of Bristol’s reputation?

-Climbing up one place in the QS World University rankings year-on-year, Bristol was rated the 54th best university on the planet in the list’s 2025 edition.
-In our UK guide, it has risen five places, almost breaking into the top 10, at 11th.
+Climbing three places in the QS World University rankings year-on-year, Bristol was rated the 51st best university on the planet in the 2026 edition.
+In our UK guide it has broken into our top ten.

-Links with more than 150 universities — including the University of Copenhagen, the National University of Singapore and the University of California — create opportunities for students to go abroad for a semester or a whole year.
+Links with more than 150 universities — including the University of Copenhagen, the National University of Singapore and the University of California — create opportunities for students to study abroad for a semester or year.
 Summer schools and shorter programmes are also offered, with scholarships and other funding available.

 What degree courses have been discontinued and what new courses are available?